Let’s talk about – supporting a child in pain (PDF) | Spanish (PDF)

 There are times when pain medication is not the sole cure.

-Here are tips on how to help your child manage pain.
+Tips on how to help your child manage pain

 - Provide your child with as many reasonable choices as possible and give them some control over treatment.